OpenVoiceOS/ovos-docker/README.md

 - `ovos-stt-plugin-server` is a companion plugin that allows you to reach an external STT service
 - `ovos-stt-plugin-vosk` is an offline STT service

-If the existing STT plugins are not enough then you can install yours by following the same principle as for the STT plugins *(from above)* by adding a `stt.list` file within the `~/ovos/config/` directory, this file acts as a Python `requirements.txt` file.
+If the existing STT plugins are not enough then you can install yours by following the same principle as for the STT plugins *(from above)* by adding a `listener.list` file within the `~/ovos/config/` directory, this file acts as a Python `requirements.txt` file.
 When the `ovos_listener` container starts, it will look for this file and install the skills defined in there.
 These skills have to be compatible with the `pip install` method which requires a `setup.py` file.

 ```ini
 ovos-stt-plugin-vosk==0.2.0a1 # Specific plugin version on PyPi